 Childbirth Delivery Methods and Types

-Many pregnant women often mistake Braxton Hicks contractions (false labor) for real labor contractions, especially if is your first pregnancy.
+Some pregnant women may mistake Braxton Hicks contractions (false labor) for real labor contractions, especially in the first pregnancy.
+Real labor contractions occur at regular intervals that become progressively shorter; more painful as labor progresses; are described as a tightening, pounding, or stabbing pain.
+Braxton Hicks contractions do not occur in regular intervals; do not become longer over time; and may disappear for a period of time and then return.
 Braxton Hicks contractions occur in third trimester of pregnancy, however, sometimes can occur in the second trimester.
 True labor contractions begin around your due date (unless your baby is preterm, in which you will be in preterm labor).
 So how can you tell the difference?
 Here are a few similarities and differences between Braxton Hicks contractions and True or real labor contractions.
 Braxton Hicks contractionsBraxton Hicks contractions tend to become more frequent toward the end of pregnancy, and are not as painful as real labor contractions; do not occur in regular intervals; do not become longer over time; and may disappear for a period of time and then return.Labor contractions Frequently one of the early symptoms and signs of true labor is when the contractions begin to occur less than 10 minutes apart.
 Real labor Real labor contractions occur at regular intervals that become progressively shorter; more painful as labor progresses; are described as a tightening, pounding, or stabbing pain; may feel similar to menstrual cramps; and sometimes Braxton Hicks contractions can be triggered by dehydration, sexual intercourse, increased activity of the mother or baby, touching of the pregnant woman's abdomen, or a distended bladder.
 Natural and home remedies to soothe and provide comfort for Braxton Hicks contractions include relaxation exercises like deep breathing or mental relaxation; change positions or take a walk if you have been active and rest; drink a glass of herbal tea or water; eat; or soak in a warm bath for 30 minutes (or less).
 Preterm labor signs and symptomsWhen you have reached 37 weeks, and the contractions are more painful and are increasing in frequency you will have abdominal pain or menstrual-like cramping, an increase in pelvic pressure or back pain, and the contractions are more than four contractions an hour.